Where to Find Other Information

 HERE" page maintained by climate scientists.
 A comprehensive review of scientific understanding as of

-ca. 2012 is the Intergovernmental Panel on Climate Change 2013 reports (with other, specialized reports); an updated report will be issued soon.
+2021 is the Intergovernmental Panel on Climate Change 2021-2022 reports (with other, specialized reports).
 For serious study of the science you need textbooks, see below.
 For published historical accounts see the bibliography below.

 Links to basic information, news and reports online: